COMP1406/tutorials/tutorial-03/README.md

 - You can use basic HTML tags to help format the text.
 For example, `<code>main</code>` will format ``main'' in code format.
 Use `<p>` to start a new paragraph (with a blank line).

-Read the Javadoc Comments and Javadoc Tags sections of the following short tutorial
+Read the Javadoc Comments and Javadoc Tags sections of the following short tutorial (from CS240 at Brigham Young University)

 [https://students.cs.byu.edu/~cs240ta/winter2017/tutorials/javadoctutorial.php](https://students.cs.byu.edu/~cs240ta/winter2017/tutorials/javadoctutorial.php)